FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 - **onVerticalDragStart**: Triggered when the user begins a vertical drag gesture.
 - **onVerticalDragUpdate**: Triggered continuously as the user drags vertically.

-### Accessing Gesture Detector XY Data
+### Accessing Gesture Detector Data

-Gesture detectors not only recognize types of gestures but also provide the exact location (XY coordinates) where they occur.
-This feature is essential for apps that require precise interaction, like drawing applications or interactive maps.
+Gesture detectors not only recognize types of gestures but also provide relevant data based on the trigger.
+For example, the exact location (XY coordinates) where a drag event occurs.

-Examples of using XY data include:
+Examples of using gesture data include:

-- **Drawing Apps:** Use the touch coordinates to let users paint or draw directly on their device screen.
+- **Custom Slider:** Use the coordinates to update the position of the thumb of a custom slider on its track.
-- **Interactive Maps:** Implement gestures to navigate around the map or adjust the zoom level based on where the user touches.
+- **Interactive Zoom:** Used the data provided by the scale gesture to appropriately zoom in or out.
 - **Dynamic Interfaces:** Create effects that react to touch, like animations that start from where the user taps the screen.

-You can access the Gesture Detector XY data after adding the relevant gesture detector triggers.
-Once added, you can retrieve this data via the Set from Variable menu inside the Action Flow Editor.
+You can access the Gesture Detector data after adding the relevant gesture detector triggers.
+Once added, you can retrieve this data via the **Set from Variable** menu inside the **Action Flow Editor**.
 Depending on your specific needs, you can choose from the following options:

 - **Global Position X**: The x-coordinate of the pointer relative to the left edge of the screen when the gesture was triggered.
 - **Global Position Y**: The y-coordinate of the pointer relative to the top edge of the screen when the gesture was triggered.